 Superstitions surround Paris point zero.

-Paris Point Zero is not only a mysterious and iconic spot, but it’s also associated with good luck and good fortune if you stand on it in the circle.
+Paris Point Zero is not only a mysterious and iconic spot but also associated with good luck and good fortune if you stand on it in the circle.

 Wrapping up Paris point zero

-The next time you’re in Paris, and a group of people staring at a spot on the ground in front of the Notre Dame Cathedral, you’ll know why.
+The next time you’re in Paris and a group of people staring at a spot on the ground in front of the Notre Dame Cathedral, you’ll know they’re standing around the Point Zero Paris marker.